raspofabs/spicy/docs/spec_criteria/spec_system_element_design.md

     - how to verify the configuration, and
     - how to release the product.

+Outputs of this document:

+- A list of SystemElements
+- A list of interactions between these elements with verification criteria (which drive the SystemIntegration test cases.)

+If it appears a SystemElement does not have an interaction with any other SystemElement, then something is wrong.
+Systems are connected and interacting.
+If they are not interacting, they are not systems.

+Either:

+1. There are interactions, and they must be documented.
+2. The element is not part of the system and must be removed from the spec.

 ### Interface requirements specification

 - Define relationships between products, processes or process tasks